godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> A man should never be ashamed to own that he has been in the wrong, which is but saying, that he is wiser today than yesterday.
+> I try more and more to be myself, caring relatively little whether people approve or disapprove.
-> — *Jonathan Swift*
+> — *Vincent van Gogh*

-_Last updated: Tue Jul  8 08:36:03 UTC 2025_
+_Last updated: Tue Jul  8 08:56:01 UTC 2025_
 <!-- END_QUOTE -->